This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 The question is: is your visual identity helping or hurting your business?
 Let’s clear up a few misconceptions and get to the reasons why design affects your bottom line.

-Do you need award-winning, professional design in order to have a successful brand?
-Well, it sure doesn’t hurt, but no. But if your visual branding is bad, it’s probably costing you money.
+Do you need award-winning, professional design in order to build a successful brand?
+Well, it sure doesn’t hurt, but no.

 If you think you don’t need it, if you’re pushing it to the side — “I’ll work on that later” — or if you just don’t think it’s that important, remember this: